JuanPoumian/NBA/README.md

 **Packages:** pandas, numpy, matplotlib, seaborn, scipy.stats

 ## In the file `EDA~NBA.ipynb`
-EDA In the section (in this file)
-I explored the data and have thoroughly examined the dataframe.
+In this section I explored the data and have thoroughly examined the dataframe.
 I can confirm that no missing data was detected.

-## 2010  In the section (in this file)
+## In the file `2010~NBA.ipynb`
 For this analysis, I exclusively focused on the data from the 2010 dataframe, with the aim of gaining a comprehensive and detailed understanding of the specific trends and patterns of that particular year.